dan-wells/fastpitch/README.md

 - `duration`, path to load reference duration values

-To synthesize speech from IPA phone transcripts using the final checkpoint from our `train.py` run above, using a pre-trained WaveGlow vocoder (for example downloaded using `scripts/download_waveglow.sh`):
+To synthesize speech from IPA phone transcripts using the final checkpoint from our `train.py` run above, using a pre-trained HiFi-GAN vocoder:

 ```sh
 python inference.py \